 December 31,

-2007 2006
+2008 2007

-(in millions)
+(in mi llions)

+Margin deposits \$12.2 \$ 0.9

-Prepaid product and expenses \$24.9 \$ 4.0
+Prepaid product and expenses 5.2 24.9

-Product exchanges 4.0 1.4
+Product exchanges 0.1 4.0

-Unrealized gains on natural gas derivatives 1.2 0.3
+Unrealized gains on natural gas derivatives 0.7 1.2

-Margin deposits 0.9 11.8

-\$31.0 \$17.5
+\$18.2 \$31.0

+Margin deposits represent primarily cash collateral on deposit with counterparties related to natural gas derivative contracts.
+See Note 26-Derivative Financial Instruments.

 Other current liabilities consist of the following:

-Decem ber 31,
+Decem DCI 31,

-2007 2006
+2008 2007

 (in mi llions)

-Unrealized losses on natural gas derivatives \$22.0 \$38.0
+Unrealized losses on natural gas derivatives \$85.3 \$22.0

-Product exchanges 0.2 0.9
+Product exchanges 0.8 0.2

+\$86.1 \$22.2

+December 31

-17. Investments in and Advances to Unconsolidated Affiliates
+18. Investments in and Advances to Unconsolidated Affiliates

-In October 2007, we purchased 50% of the common shares of KEYTRADE AG (Keytrade), a global fertilizer trading company headquartered near Zurich, Switzerland for \$25.9 million.
-We also purchased certain non-voting preferred shares of Keytrade for \$0.9 million and provided an additional \$12.8 million in subordinated financing.
-The investment provides us with a global platform for marketing and sourcing fertilizer, and under this arrangement, we utilize Keytrade as our exclusive exporter of phosphate fertilizer products from North America and as our exclusive importer of UAN products into North America.
-We account for Keytrade as an equity method investment.
+In 2007, we purchased 50% of the common shares of KEYTRADE AG (Keytrade), a global fertilizer trading company headquartered near Zurich, Switzerland.
+We also own certain non-voting preferred shares of Keytrade and have provided additional subordinated financing.
+Keytrade is a reseller of fertilizer products that it purchases from various manufacturers around the world and resells in approximately 50 countries through a network of seven offices.
+Keytrade is our exclusive exporter of phosphate fertilizer products from North America and our exclusive importer of UAN products into North America.
+We account for our investment in Keytrade under the equity method.

 Our investment in and advances to Keytrade consist of the following:

-December 31, 2007
+December 31,

+2008 2007

-(in millions)
+(in mi llions)

-Equity investment in Keytrade \$28.4
+Equity investment in Keytrade \$32.4 \$28.4

-Advances to Keytrade 13.2
+Advances to Keytrade 12.4 13.2

-\$41.6
+\$44.8 \$41.6

-The purchase price of the investment exceeds our share of the underlying net assets of Keytrade.
+The purchase price of the investment exceeded our share of the underlying net assets of Keytrade.
 The excess of the purchase price over our share of the underlying net assets was allocated to identifiable intangibles and goodwill.
-The identifiable intangibles are being amortized against our share of Keytrade's net income over the useful lives.
+The identifiable intangibles are being amortized against our share of Keytrade's net income over their useful lives.

-In 2007, we recognized \$0.9 million in our consolidated statement of operations related to equity in earnings of Keytrade, which is net of U.S. deferred taxes of \$0.7 million.
-At December 31, 2007, the amount of consolidated retained earnings that represents our undistributed earnings of Keytrade is \$1.6 million.
+In 2008 and 2007, we recognized in our consolidated statement of operations equity in earnings of Keytrade of \$4.2 million and \$0.9 million (net of U.S. deferred taxes), respectively.
+At December 31, 2008, the amount of our consolidated retained earnings that represents our undistributed earnings of Keytrade is \$5.9 million.

-In 2007, our sales to Keytrade were \$33.1 million, or 1% of our consolidated net sales, and our purchases of urea and UAN from Keytrade were \$45.8 million.
+In 2008 and 2007, our sales to Keytrade were \$452.2 million and \$33.1 million, respectively, or 12% and 1%, respectively, of our consolidated net sales.
+In 2008 and 2007, our purchases from Keytrade were \$227.8 million and \$45.8 million, respectively.

+Our consolidated balance sheet at December 31, 2008 includes balances in accounts receivable related to Keytrade of \$17.3 million.
 Our consolidated balance sheet at December 31, 2007 includes balances in accounts receivable and prepaid product related to Keytrade of \$19.2 million and \$20.0 million, respectively.

-The advances to Keytrade are in the form of subordinated notes that mature September 30, 2017 and bear interest at LIBOR plus 1.00 percent.
-We recognized \$0.1 million in interest income on advances to Keytrade in 2007.
+The advances to Keytrade are subordinated notes that mature September 30, 2017 and bear interest at LIBOR plus 1.00 percent.
+In 2008 and 2007, we recognized interest income on advances to Keytrade of \$0.5 million and \$0.1 million, respectively.
 The carrying value of our advances to Keytrade approximates fair value.